-Don’t let your Medicare Part B reimbursement for advanced imaging be impacted by the CMS Mandate taking effect in the future.
+Don’t let your Medicare Part B reimbursement for advanced imaging be impacted by the CMS Mandate taking effect on January 1, 2023!

-We’re partway through the educational period before the CMS Mandate governing the new Clinical Decision Support Mechanism (CDSM) and the Appropriate Use Criteria (AUC) Program takes effect in the future.
+We’re partway through the educational period before the CMS Mandate governing the new Clinical Decision Support Mechanism (CDSM) and the Appropriate Use Criteria (AUC) Program takes effect on January 1, 2023.
 Tasked with improving diagnostic accuracy for physicians when ordering advanced imaging, this new CMS Mandate is part of the “Protecting Access to Medicare Act” (PAMA) passed by Congress in 2014.

 Enacted to reduce needless imaging procedures and support referring providers when ordering diagnostic testing, the new mandate requires furnishing providers to submit the results of a CDSM consultation when submitting Medicare Part B claims for advanced imaging services to receive reimbursement.
 This means that substantial revenue could be at risk for radiology, cardiology, and orthopedic practices, as well as free-standing imaging centers and outpatient hospital facilities that perform advanced imaging for Medicare Part B patients.

 It’s important to note that inpatient services (billing for Medicare Part A), emergency patients, and ordering physicians with significant hardship, such as proximity to internet services, have been excluded from the mandate.